 Esteban de Dorantes is one of the most mysterious and fascinating figures connected to the Coronado Expedition.
 This is partly due to the lack of information about Esteban in the historical record, but also because Esteban was of African descent; an enslaved man who would be the first non-native person to visit the vast southern reaches of the Colorado Plateau in today's Arizona and New Mexico.

 Esteban de Dorantes has many names.
 He is referred to as simply Esteban or Estevan, more commonly as Estevanico, and also referred to as Esteban the Moor.
-His formal name "de Dorantes" comes from his status as a slave.
+His formal name "de Dorantes" comes from his status as an enslaved person.
 He was the property of Andrés Dorantes, a captain of the ill-fated Narváez Expedition of 1527.
 This entrada of 300 men shipwrecked of the coast of Texas.
 Only Esteban and three others (including Alvár Núñez Cabeza de Vaca who would write an acclaimed account of the ordeal) survived and for the next 8 years they wandered the Southwest US and northwest Mexico.
 During this time Esteban would learn the languages and cultures of indigenous people of the region, skills that would serve him well.
 The shipwrecked quartet eventually reached Spanish settlements near Cúliacan, Sinaloa in 1536.
 The testimonies from their journey would fuel the rumors of wealthy civilizations in the north1.

 Viceroy Antonio de Mendoza began dreaming of the expedition to find these fabled cities of "Tierra Nueva" and desired experienced travelers to lead a reconnaissance expedition to scout the region.
 Who better to lead the journey than the surviving members of the Narváez Expedition?
 When the other three Narváez members declined to go, Mendoza purchased Esteban from Andrés Dorantes and contracted him to accompany a Franciscan priest, fray Marcos de Niza, to Cíbola (the name eventually given to the mythical cities of “Tierra Nueva”).